jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 - **Verbosity:** how much text does it expect me to read? (lower is better)
 - **Babysitting:** do I have to prompt it to actually make the changes suggested, or does it take the initiative?

-I'll also track how many correct changes it was able to make to the schema:
+I'll also track how many important correct changes it was able to make to the schema:

 - Adding an entity to track `Vote`s
 - Making it so an Artist can be marked as a `Super Admin` (either via a flag or a `role` enum)
 - Adding an entity to track user `Session`s
 - Converting the `Event`'s `phase` attribute to an `enum`

+## Ways in which this scenario is "hard"

+- The implementation spec has a section where it lists models that are needed, but is missing `Vote` and `Session` entities, which are implied by the rest of the spec
+- My prompt is a little grammatically embiguous, and I misspelled the name of the spec file
+- the prisma schema has an unusual 1-to-2 relation, which confused some of the models

 ## The Results

+✅ = success, ❌ = failure, 😬 = almost

 <style>
   table td {